FaultyTwo/IC8255A-arduino-lib/README.md

 ```C
 int read_c(bool upper);
 ```
-Read a nibble either from (PC4 to PC7) or lower (PC0 to PC3) pins of port C.<br>
+Read a nibble either from (PC4 to PC7) or lower (PC0 to PC3) pins of port C.

 ```C
 int read_pin(char port, uint8_t pin);
 ```
 Read a boolean from a specific 8255A pin.
-Starting from zero to seven (accordingly to data bus).
+Starting from zero to seven (refer to data bus pin numbers of 8255A).

 **^If 'pin' parameter value is greater than 7 or choosing non-existent ports, this method will return as -1.**